zeek/zeek/scripts/base/frameworks/logging/writers/ascii.zeek.rst

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::meta_prefix
+.. zeek:id:: LogAscii::meta_prefix

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"#"``

    Prefix for lines with meta information.

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::output_to_stdout
+.. zeek:id:: LogAscii::output_to_stdout

-   :Type: :bro:type:`bool`
+   :Type: :zeek:type:`bool`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``F``

    If true, output everything to stdout rather than